arabellas-craft/arabellas-craft.github.io/_posts/2026-01-20-imbolc-home-traditions.md

 Another account notes:

 > Bionn na daoine ag tógáil faochain agus bairnigh Lá Fhéil' Brighde mar deirtear gur ceart do gach teach iasg beo a thabhairt isteach an lá sin.
 [The people build huts and sheds on Brighid's Day because it is said that every house should bring in live fish on that day.]
-[Source](https://www.duchas.ie/en/cbes/5235142/5221896/5241056)
+[Source](https://www.duchas.ie/en/cbes/5235142/5221896/5241056){:target="_blank" rel="noopener noreferrer"}

 The lengthening day also welcomed people whose artificial lighting was limited.
 "On St. Brighid's day" the saying ran, "you can put away the candlestick and half the candle."